nomad-xyz/hack-data/README.md

 ## About

 This repo contains data pertaining to the Nomad Bridge Hack on August 1, 2022.
-Community members interested in performing their own data analysis can leverage this repo to do so.
+Nomad and community members alike can leverage this repo to perform data analysis.

 ## Returning Funds